SuperBearAdventure/shicka/readme.md

 ## Supported commands

-- `!count` gives the number of members on the guild
+- `!count` gives the number of members of the guild

 - `!trailer` gives the link to the trailer of the game